 Vmax Velocity Maximum

 VT Translational Velocity

+WGS World Geodetic System

 ZIP Zone Improvement Plan

-Florida Statutes, 2015
+Florida Statutes, 2017

 627.0628 Florida Commission on Hurricane Loss Projection Methodology; public records exemption; public meetings exemption.–

 (1) LEGISLATIVE FINDINGS AND INTENT.–

 (a) Reliable projections of hurricane losses are necessary in order to assure that rates for residential property insurance meet the statutory requirement that rates be neither excessive nor inadequate.
 The ability to accurately project hurricane losses has been enhanced greatly in recent years through the use of computer modeling.
 It is the public policy of this state to encourage the use of the most sophisticated actuarial methods to assure that consumers are charged lawful rates for residential property insurance coverage.